Recession risk - an early warning system

 CURRENT READINGS

-• The German 10Y-3M curve is positive and normal, with later maturities paying more than shorter maturities.
-This indicator flags VERY LOW RISK of recession at the moment (toggle the chart to see comments on the US YC and/or German 10Y-2Y curve).
-In parallel, the US IG credit curve is flattening, indicating a MILD RISK of recession.
+• The German 10Y-3M curve differential is positive and normal, with later maturities paying more than shorter maturities.
+This indicator flags VERY LOW RECESSION RISK of recession at the moment (toggle the chart to see comments on the US and/or German 10Y-2Y curve differentials).
+In parallel, the US IG credit curve is flattening, indicating SOME RECESSION RISK.
+The Sahm rule is at 0.1, falling and reporting a VERY LOW RECESSION RISK of recession.
+On the other side, The NY Fed recession model reports a 15.0% probability of recession probabilities 12-months from now (VERY LOW RECESSION RISK).

-MARKET IMPLICATIONS
+• MARKET IMPLICATIONS

-US recession probability models are a more classic way to anticipate (or confirm) a recession.
+Recession probability models - US recession probability models are a more classic way to anticipate (or confirm) a recession.
 The Sahm Rule flags the start of a recession when the 3-month moving average of the national unemployment rate rises 0.50% or more relative to its low during the previous 12 months.
 The NY Fed Model uses the yield curve to forecast recession probability 12 months out.